Class Web for positng:

 The structure of this class doesn’t eliminate hierarchies or make it possible for everyone to contribute equally or in the way that suits each one best.
 The structure favors some forms of participation and pushes participants in directions that may be difficult or even intellectually uncomfortable (without I hope ever being stressful).
 I don't think it's possible to fully balance the range of needs/desires/abilities in any seminar group.
 But I want to be as explicit as I can about my criteria for what get discussed in class sessions.
-For some students, often those new to modernist and contemporary poetry, posting to the list can be difficult, especially if you compare yourself to others, who may be more engaged or more familiar with the reading.
+For some students, often those new to poetics, posting to the list can be difficult, especially if you compare yourself to others, who may be more engaged or more familiar with the reading.
 There is no solution to this but I recommend … doing the best you can and asking questions when possible (or using the Poem Profiler!)
 Class discussion are often dominated by those whose posts 1) ask questions with the request that we respond in class, 2) raise problems with the reading, and, primarily, 3) elucidate or make most palpable the work of the poets being read.
 I take my cues from the listserv discussion, so if something doesn't come up in the posts, it's less likely that it will come up in class.
 Class discussions are overly weighed toward those posts that speak substantively about the reading.
 This is not a lecture course and it does foster a dialog, but often among those who have been more explicit in their responses or raise concerns/interest in class.
 The seminar is a much a course in writing as reading.
 It’s easy to feel silenced or sidelined if you don’t make your concerns present on the list discussion before the class or make a point of intruding into the discussion (interruption always welcome!).
 I’m convinced that there is as much to be learned from the listserv posts as reading professional commentaries, so the list is a constant “teach-in” on each poet.
 And as much as I am interested in the views and reactions of each seminar member, my primary focus is on the poets’ work under discussion and not on the discussion itself.

 Extensions: You will see that through the syllabus, there are